infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 • Review of suggestions is carried out
 • When committee starts functioning smoothly, discussion on social issues can be initiated with them to help children develop perspective and understand

+### EVALUATION TOOLS TO ASSESS SAFETY
+- Aangan recommend a Standardized Evaluation of performance, criteria &systems.
+- Standardize monitoring tool combining criteria related to infrastructure, interaction and activity .
+- External Evaluation through Vigilance Committees.
+- Develop self monitoring tool.
+- Capacity building of staff to use tool for internal monitoring and goal setting

 ### Expected outcomes

 - Children will be safe, and be able to voice out concerns, highlight red flags, if any.